-Epigenetic alterations and loss of proteostasis are primary hallmarks of cellular damage.
+Epigenetic alterations and the loss of proteostasis are primary hallmarks of cellular damage.

 Proteostasis symbolizes protein quality control.
 It is mediated through a complex network of regulatory factors which control the optimum functioning of the protein subset of the cell.
 Proteostasis is a multifaceted process organized with diverse checks at many points right from protein synthesis to protein degradation.
 Loss of proteostasis culminates in aging and age-related disorders.

-1. Which disease is associated with loss of proteostasis?
+1. Which disease is associated with a loss of proteostasis?